 While deeper cuts may require medical care, you can treat most minor cuts at home.

-All you need to do is clean the wounded area gently with soap and water.
-Apply an antibiotic ointment, and cover it with a band-aid or bandage.
+All you need to do is clean the wound area gently with soap and water.
+Apply an antibiotic ointment, and cover it with an emergency band-aid or bandage.

 There are many different types of bandages, but band-aids are simple to apply due to having adhesive on them.